 Around the world, Narconon programs enable people who need drug rehabilitation to find a bright new future.
 But it does not happen overnight and it doesn’t happen because a new drug was prescribed to replace the old one.
 It happens when a person’s health is restored to them, when their bodies are cleansed of drug residues that can be involved in triggering cravings and when they learn how to deal with the life issues that may have started them using drugs in the first place.

 A drug treatment center that will succeed will also offer a component that enables a drug addict to recover his self-esteem and pride, qualities that are normally lost after a slide into addiction.
 These are the recovery factors around which the Narconon drug and alcohol rehabilitation program is built.
-In forty countries, addicts are learning to live drug-free by completing the Narconon program.
+In some forty centers around the world, addicts are learning to live drug-free by completing the Narconon program.